jaredmales/instGraph/doc/demo2.md

 And the starting graph looks like:
 ![demo 2 step 0](images/demo2_step0.png "Step 0: all inputs and outputs are off.")

-Note: you can view the graphs in real-time using the `drawio` pluging of VS Code.
+Note: you can view the graphs in real-time using the `drawio` plugin of VS Code.

 ### Step 1: